jjoseph12/CRC_Spatial_SC_Scripts/README.md

 # Spatial Transcriptomics Pipeline Documentation

 > **Important:** Adjust HPC settings and environment variables according to your personal cluster configuration for all scripts.
+> More details and better reoganization of files coming as well as more details regading changes internally to code (for enact and smurf)
+> as well as location to models for more convience

 ## Table of Contents
 - [Conda Environment Setup](#conda-environment-setup)